MZehren/ADTOF/docs/introduction.rst

  - Green cymbal = Crash Cymbal

 This template is not necessarily followed by the annotator as the gameplay experienced can be favoured against a more precise annotation.
-To overcome this problem, we propose to remove all the ambiguity in the annotations by mapping the precise classes to general ones (see :ref:`Usage <usage>`).
+To overcome this problem, we propose to remove all the ambiguity in the annotations by mapping the precise classes to general ones (see :ref:`usage`).

 All the charts transcribed by humans don't necessarily match the same level of quality.